zapmal/zapmal-readme/README.md

 My name is Manuel, and I'm a Computer Science student and Developer.

 I enjoy solving exciting and —sometimes— hard problems.
-I like ambiguity and feel more engaged when working on problems that can't be solved by merely searching the web or reading a book.
+I like ambiguity and feel more engaged when working on something that can't be solved by merely searching the web or reading a book.
 Bonus points if I can collaborate with a team of like-minded engineers.

 - 🌱 Currently learning:
     - React.